 So in short, have the canner water hot, but not boiling hot, when you fill it with the jars.

-Now keep in mind these are raw packed in their own juice.
+Keep in mind these are raw packed tomatoes in their own juice.
 You should not add water to your jars.
 If you add water, you change the acidity and there are different processing instructions in those circumstances.

-It is prettier to make a tomato sauce, but this style of whole tomatoes has its place in many of my recipes, so I always do a bunch like this.
-With this style, you can even pull out the tomatoes in the middle of winter to put on a salad.
+It is prettier to make a tomato sauce, but this style of raw packed whole tomatoes has its place in many of my recipes, so I always do a bunch like this.
+With the raw pack style, you can even pull out the tomatoes in the middle of winter to put on a salad.
 Definitely mushier than fresh, but they still hold together well enough.

 Processing Directions for Canning Tomatoes